learn-javascript-courses/checkin/README.md

 ## Instructions

 Create a repository and implement your own Checkin app.
-Feel free to recruit other people and work in groups (ideally up to 7 people).
+Feel free to recruit other people and work in groups (ideally 2 - 7 people).
+Recruit your team in the [JavaScript Questions Chat](https://gitter.im/learn-javascript-courses/javascript-questions).

+Can't find a team?
+No problem.
+Fly solo and keep all the glory.

 ## Things to Keep in Mind